 Kaitlin’s games are all mostly text-based games made in Twine, with an explicit focus on using horror to talk about mental illness (specifically depression and eating disorders) and feminism.
 Her games have been reviewed and mentioned on Polygon, Bitch Magazine, Rock Paper Shotgun, Offworld, Broken Pencil, Shameless Magazine, and many other places.

-In publishing, Kaitlin works in children’s educational publishing, and has worked with Rubicon Publishing Inc. and Inhabit Media Inc. Kaitlin is also a freelance editor, specializing in substantive edits and manuscript evaluations, and has an upcoming speculative fiction anthology, Those Who Make Us: Canadian Creature, Myth, and Monster Stories with Exile Editions, scheduled for publication in Fall 2016.
+In publishing, Kaitlin works in children’s educational publishing, and has worked with Rubicon Publishing Inc. and Inhabit Media Inc. Kaitlin is also a freelance editor, specializing in substantive edits and manuscript evaluations for adult fiction and non-fiction, and has an upcoming speculative fiction anthology, Those Who Make Us: Canadian Creature, Myth, and Monster Stories with Exile Editions, scheduled for publication in Fall 2016.

 Kaitlin has a BA[Honours] in English Literature and Language and Creative Writing, a MA in English and Film, Specialization in Gender and Genre, and a post-grad certificate in Creative Book Publishing.